by Stephen King

-Genres: Crime, Mystery
+Genres: Crime Fiction, Mystery

-Purchase: Amazon | Audible
+Purchase*: Amazon | Audible *affiliate

 Morris hides the money and the notebooks, and then he is locked away for another crime.
 Decades later, a boy named Pete Saubers finds the treasure, and now it is Pete and his family that Bill Hodges, Holly Gibney, and Jerome Robinson must rescue from the ever-more deranged and vengeful Morris when he’s released from prison after thirty-five years.
 Not since Misery has King played with the notion of a reader whose obsession with a writer gets dangerous.
 Finders Keepers is spectacular, heart-pounding suspense, but it is also King writing about how literature shapes a life—for good, for bad, forever.

 Finders Keepers by Stephen King is the second book in his Bill Hodges trilogy.
 I for one am enjoying these crime novels and its cast of quirky characters.
 I have been listening to the series on audio and love having Will Patton narrate them.
-Bill and the gang don’t get as much page time as the previous novel but King delivered a compel story with villain Morris Bellamy and a young man named Peter Saubers.
+Bill and the gang don’t get as much page time as the previous novel but King delivered a compelling story with villain Morris Bellamy and a young man named Peter Saubers.

 While King is the indisputable king of horror, I am quite enjoying his foray into crime thrillers, and his descriptive creepiness finds its way into Finders Keepers.

 The tale stems around a man obsessed by the works of author John Rothstein and that of his famous character Jimmy Gold.
 Our villain idolized this character; one could even say he is obsessed.